janishutz/BiogasControllerApp/README.md

 You may find documentation for this project in its wiki here on GitHub.
 The code is also documented with explanations what it does

 # Officially Supported OS
-- Microsoft Windows 10, 11 (through my installer, may though support older Versions but this is not verified.
-Open an issue if you have managed to run it on an older version of Windows)
+- Microsoft Windows 10, 11 (through the provided compiled package, might work on older versions as well)
 - Microsoft Windows XP, Vista, 7, 8, 10, 11 (through running the package with Python yourself)
 - MacOS 10.9 (Mavericks) or later (required by Python)
-- GNU/Linux: All distros that support Python 3.8 or later
+- GNU/Linux: All distros that support Python 3.8 or later (use `install-linux.sh` to install and `launch.sh` to launch for convenience)
 - FreeBSD: If you have Pyhton 3.8 or later installed

 ## Dependencies
 Only needed if you run with python directly
-- Python 3.10 - 3.12 (only tested on this version, but should work down to at least 3.8 and with the latest versions)
+- Python 3.10 - latest (only tested on this version, but should work down to at least 3.8)
-- kivy
+- kivy[base]
 - pyserial

-To install them, run `pip install -r requirements.txt`
+To install them, run `pip install -r requirements.txt` in the `biogascontrollerapp/` directory

 # Contributing
 If you wish to contribute to this project, please fork this repository, create a new branch in your fork, make your changes and open a pull request in this repo.